The principles outlined in the section on Income determination also apply for deductible costs.

 Expenses related to gifts with a value of EUR 50 or less are entirely deductible.

-For IRES purposes, the deduction for travel expenses incurred within the municipality is limited to 75% of the amount incurred.
+For IRES purposes, the deduction for meals and lodging expenses incurred within the municipality is limited to 75% of the amount incurred.
 However, the VAT related to such costs is fully recoverable.

 The IRES deductibility of expenses related to cars used by companies is as follows: